-Student study space is available in the Library.
-Individual students, clubs, or organizations may reserve the third floor Conference Rooms in the Library for meetings or group study by visiting the Library reference desk.
+Student study space is available in the Main Library and the Media Library.
+Individual students, clubs, or organizations may reserve the third floor Conference Rooms in the Main Library for meetings or group study by inquiring at the Main Library reference desk.